vikingeducation/assignment_data_modeling/README.md

     parentComment id (FK)
     childComment id (FK)

-Advanced
+# Advanced

-1.
+1. E-commerce
-  The goal is keep track of products, users, orders, shipments, etc. - everything necessary to get the right products to the right people and keep track of every step of the transaction.
+  The goal is to keep track of products, users, orders, shipments, etc. - everything necessary to get the right products to the right people and keep track of every step of the transaction.

   Users (has many shipping addresses, has many billing addresses, has many orders, has many payment info)
     id (PK)